-In that goal you set for yourself, what is that you control? the thing that is mostly under your area of control.
+In that goal you set for yourself, what is under your control?
+What factors are mostly under your area of control?

-The idea of this part is to separate the part that he or she can really do, from the outcome.
+The goal is to separate the part that he or she can really do, from the outcome.
 The effort and work that they have to put towards something vs the outcome.
 Most likely the outcome will be affected by a lot of other things that they can’t control or even know.
 During kids coaching session I help them to figure this out.

-I can’t control to win the race but I control how I prepare for it.
+I can’t control who wins the race but I control how I prepare for it.

-I can’t control to achieve 25/30 right answers in my speed test, but I can control training and practicing for it.
+Its not under my control to achieve 25/30 right answers in my speed test, but I can control how I train and practice for it.

 I can’t make that girl to be my friend.
 But I control how I talk to her or what I say.

-In my last corporate job before I took to life coach for kids I used to tell my team “you don’t control that the client signs the contract, but you control how you prepare for the meeting, the communication you send, how you answer their questions”.
+In my last corporate job before I took to life coach for kids I used to tell my team, “You don’t control whether the client will sign the contract.
+However, you control how you prepare for the meeting, the communication you send, how you answer their questions”.

-By focussing the energy in the things that we have more control over, we gain strength and confidence and perform our best.
-Then we then just have to wait for the results to come.
+By focussing the energy on the things that we have more control over, we gain strength and confidence and perform our best.
+Also, we just have to wait for the results to come.

-This is our my conversation with the boy I mentioned at the beginning.
+This is my kids coaching session conversation with the boy I mentioned at the beginning.
 This is how the conversation ended after a few other talks.